 - This curry is not spicy so if you want you can taste and adjust with more bottle masala.

-- If you don't have bottle masala you can also use 1 teaspoon chilly powder, 1 teaspoon coriander powder, ½ teaspoon cumin powder, and a pinch of turmeric powder
+- If you don’t have bottle masala you can also use 1 tsp chilly powder, 1 tsp coriander powder, 1/2 tsp cumin powder, and a pinch of turmeric powder

 - Don’t overcook the eggs.
 A slightly softer center works beautifully with the gravy.